joshuamccluskey/reading-notes/README.md

 ![Imgur](https://i.imgur.com/ERXyM5D.jpg)
 ### Joshua McCluskey

 I'm Josh, and I'm an Air Force vet that is growing and developing into a software engineer.
 I love breaking down and learning foreign languages, and my skills translate well in the tech industry.
-During my career in the federal government, I found inefficencies that could be automated and eliminated with technology in order to save time and taxpayer dollars.
+During my career in the federal government, I found inefficiencies that could be automated and eliminated with technology in order to save time and taxpayer dollars.
 I want to help as many people around me through using technology.

 Hit me up: